 The island is packed with character – everything has a story and the entire population is eager to tell it, loudly.
 The uniqueness of Malta is seen quite clearly in the haphazard timing of its public transport.
+Thankfully , Hostelbay which made Greek Island Hopping easier recently has taken up shop here and is improving the travel experiences you can have here.
 You may catch a bus at 10am but you never know at what time you will reach your destination.
 You will get there, but you can never be sure when.
 If you are on a tight schedule, get a taxi or rent a car.

 The island is bursting with history spanning over 5000 years, starting from ancient temples to castles to modern weaponry.
 Each village has its own personality, with a place of worship at every corner, square to sit and enjoy the surrounding peace and plenty of cafes and bars to stop and relax in.
 You will definitely come across the authenticity of the villagers sipping their ice-cold beers or their steaming mugs of tea, regardless of whether they are dripping in sweat in the heat of summer or shivering violently from the cold in the month of winter.